microsoft/moaw/workshops/semantic-kernel-ws/workshop.md

 ---

-## Challenge 3 : build it from scratch
+## Challenge 3 : build your first plugins

 ### Step 1 : define a semantic function and a native function